Scientists' path to usable Zika vaccine strewn with hurdles

 Still, the U.S. National Institutes of Health, the Public Health Agency of Canada and the Butantan Institute in Brazil have started work on potential candidates for a Zika vaccine, and several biotech firms are in the race.

-They include NewLink Genetics (NLNK.O), which helped develop the first successful Ebola vaccine with Merck & Co (MRK.N).
+They include NewLink Genetics, which helped develop the first successful Ebola vaccine with Merck & Co.

 Canadian researcher Gary Kobinger told Reuters he believes an experimental Zika shot might be able to be used on a limited emergency basis as soon as late 2016, although full regulatory approval will take years.